 Loan Disclosure Information

-Excelsior College policies and procedures pertaining to private loans.
+Excelsior University policies and procedures pertaining to private loans.

 These are institutional policies and may differ from policies set forth by the lenders.

 - After a private loan is certified, it will be disbursed once each trimester.

 - The first disbursement will take place 10-12 business days after the loan is certified, but no earlier than three weeks prior to the start of a trimester.

 - Eligibility is defined as an enrolled student with course approvals in place for the upcoming trimester.

 - To be eligible for subsequent disbursements, a student must attempt the anticipated credits in the previous trimester.